What does it mean when you have a lot of clear watery discharge?

 - Bacterial vaginosis: A doctor will usually prescribe antibiotic medication.
 This may involve clindamycin cream or oral or intravaginal metronidazole.

 - Trichomoniasis: This is treated with oral antibiotics.

 - Candidiasis: A doctor may recommend oral or topical medications.
-Some topical medicines are available over-the-counter (OTC) and can resolve the issue in 1–3 days.
+Some topical medicines are available over-the-counter (OTC) and online.
+These can resolve the issue in 1–3 days.
 Oral medications are available by prescription.

 Each of these infections requires medical treatment, but practicing good hygiene can help to prevent a recurrence.
 Wash the genitals frequently, either without soap or with a nonallergenic soap, such as one that includes glycerin.
 Dry the area by patting gently.